 Quotas and limits

-This document contains the current API restrictions and usage limits for Cloud Speech-to-Text.
+This document contains the current API restrictions and usage limits for Speech-to-Text.
 This page will be updated to reflect any changes to these restrictions and usage limits.
 We reserve the right to change these limits.

 You can request a quota increase if necessary.
-See the Cloud quota page for more information on viewing and managing your quota.
+See the Google Cloud quota page for more information on viewing and managing your quota.

-Content Limits
+Content limits

 Speech Adaptation Limit Value